lawnjelly/Misc/PortalDocs/rooms_and_portals.md

 ![Portal](images/portal_inspector.png)

-The naming convention for portals is as follows:
+Like `Room`s, `Portal`s also follow a naming convention which is as follows:
 * Prefix `Portal_`
 * Optional : You can add a suffix of the room that the portal will lead to ('destination room').
 E.g. `Portal_Kitchen`